Accretion-Driven Squeezing of Fuzzy Dark Matter Halo Cores in the Schr\"odinger-Newton Framework: The Model

 and $V(r,t)$ is a time-dependent black hole potential given by

-Here, $M(t)$ is a time-dependent mass of the black hole, and $G$ is the gravitational constant.
-According to the standard Shakura-Sunyaev disk (SSD) model for accreting black holes, we assume that the mass of the black hole varies in time as \cite{smole2015smbh}
+Here, $M(t)$ is the time-dependent black hole mass, and $G$ is the gravitational constant.
+This non-relativistic setup is valid at distances $r \gg r_s = 2GM_0/c^2$ from the black hole, where relativistic effects are negligible, allowing us to focus on halo-scale perturbations ($\sim$ kpc).
+To model the central accreting SMBH as a time-dependent perturbation, we adopt the standard Shakura-Sunyaev disk (SSD) model \cite{shakura1973black, smole2015smbh}, in which the black hole mass varies as

-where $\lambda\equiv L/L_E$ is the \textit{Eddington ratio}, which relates the luminosity $L$ of an accreting super-massive black hole with the \textit{Eddington luminosity} $L_E\equiv 4\pi cGMm_p/\sigma_T$, with $\sigma_T$ being the Thomson scattering cross-section for the electron, and $m_p$ being the mass of the proton.
-Here, $\epsilon\approx 0.1$ is the radiative efficiency of accretion, and $t_E\approx 4.5\times 10^7$yrs is the Salpeter time scale --- an e-folding time-scale for super-massive black hole growth.
+where $\tilde{\lambda} \equiv L/L_E$ is the \textit{Eddington ratio}, which relates the luminosity $L$ of an accreting super-massive black hole with the \textit{Eddington luminosity} $L_E\equiv 4\pi cGMm_p/\sigma_T$, with $\sigma_T$ being the Thomson scattering cross-section for the electron, and $m_p$ being the mass of the proton.
+Here, $\epsilon\approx 0.1$ is the radiative efficiency of accretion, and $t_E\approx 4.5\times 10^7$yrs is the Salpeter time scale --- the e-folding time-scale for super-massive black hole growth.
 As the Poisson equation for the self-potential $\Phi(\mathbf{r},t)$ is solved by the integral

 the scalar field $\Psi(\mathbf{r},t)$ obeys the following differential-integral equation